gajaharan/java-technical-assignment/NOTES.md

 - Added AssertJ library to make testing easier for TDD and makes test more readable.
 - Added Mockito library to mock other classes that are not under test.
 - Added apache commons collection utils to test collections validity.
+- For simple sakes discounts do not apply to weighted products.
+Need to refactor to discount only similar items.